echinopscis/echinopscis.github.io/_posts/2022-08-14-ebbe-nielsen-challenge.md

 ---
-title: Ebbe Neilsen Challenge 2022
+title: Ebbe Nielsen Challenge 2022
 date: 2022-08-12 12:00
 categories: [News]
 vimeoId: 739578974
 ---

-This project "echinopscis: an extensible notebook for open science on specimens" has been submitted as an entry in the [GBIF][gbif] [Ebbe Neilsen Challenge 2022][enc].
+This project "echinopscis: an extensible notebook for open science on specimens" has been submitted as an entry in the [GBIF][gbif] [Ebbe Nielsen Challenge 2022][enc].

 ## Team
 Nicky Nicolson<sup>1</sup>, Isabel Larridon<sup>2</sup>, Eve Lucas<sup>2</sup>